 If you have any concerns, call your provider, go to the emergency room or call 911 right away.

 Over the course of six to eight weeks, you will start to feel a lot better—though full recovery from birth takes about a year.

 Here are a few tips to help you feel better and heal after birth:

 - Sitz bath: This is a plastic basin that goes on your toilet.
 It is filled with water and acts like a whirlpool for your bottom.
 Several times per day for about 20 minutes, sit with your bottom immersed in the sitz bath.
 Use room temperature or warm water (not hot).
 You can also mix in two tablespoons of witch hazel and a few drops of lavender essential oil.
 If you decide to use your bathtub, make sure that it is cleaned and disinfected so your perineum doesn’t become infected.

 - Padsicles: Take a regular menstrual pad and line it with witch hazel (either poured from a bottle or presoaked towelettes).
 You can then add a tablespoon of aloe vera and a few drops of lavender essential oils if that’s your preference.
 Place the pad in your underwear, or if you don’t need it right away, wrap it up and put it in the freezer until you do.

-Mama, you went through the Herculean tasks of pregnancy and birth, be patient with your body.
+Mama, you just went through the Herculean tasks of pregnancy and birth—be patient with your body.
 It will take time for you to get used to the changes your body goes through after delivery.

 By giving yourself a chance to adjust, you are allowing your body to heal properly.
 If you still don’t feel comfortable after some time, whether physically or emotionally, reach out to your doctor for advice on how to navigate it.

-A portion of this article has been excerpted from The Motherly Guide to Becoming Mama.
+A portion of this story was excerpted from The Motherly Guide to Becoming Mama.
 A version of this story was originally published on June 24, 2021.
 It has been updated.